finos/open-source-readiness/docs/bok/Activities/Level-4/Why-To-Create-A-Project.md

+---
+title: Open-Sourcing Internal Projects
+tags:
+  - Level 4 (OSMM)
+  - OSPO (Role)
+  - CIO/CTO (Role)
+sidebar_position: 1
+sidebar_label: Level 4
+---

 # "Why to create an Open Source project?"

-Contributing whole projects to open source can have many reasons.
-When it comes to a financial institution deciding to open source, it is not different, but the reasoning behind might be different.
+Contributing whole projects to open-source can have many reasons.
+When it comes to a financial institution deciding to open-source, it is not different, but the reasoning behind might be different.
 The reasons why would do a financial company create a new open source project:

  * There is a marketing value to talk about by the corporate communications teams
  * There is a hiring value to talk about by the human resources teams